Wisconsin Highway 55: History

 A new roundabout was opened at the intersection of WIS 55 and US 10 between Sherwood and Kaukauna in the autumn of 2009.

 Another roundabout recently opened at the busy intersection of WIS 55 and WIS 114 approximately 1 mi west of Sherwood, Wisconsin.

-Over the summer of 2018, a 1 mi section of the Wisconsin Highway 55 at its interchange with I-41 in Kaukauna was reconstructed and 4 new roundabouts were be added.
+Over the summer of 2018, a 1 mi section of WIS 55 at its interchange with I-41 in Kaukauna was reconstructed and four new roundabouts were added.